 - Adobe Shockwave Player and Shockwave Xtras : Required to run Plato Titles: Beginning Reading, Math Expeditions, Basic Skills/Job Skills/Projects for the Real World

 - Adobe Reader: required to view PDF documents

 - Java: Required to run many applications and to view many Web sites.
 To enable Java in your browser click here

 NOTE: Apple supplies their own version of Java.
 Use the Software Update feature (available on the Apple menu) to check that you have the most up-to-date version of Java for your Mac.

 Detailed instructions for installing plug-ins to a single workstation (these apply to both Windows and Mac OS X workstations):

 - In the instructions that follow, clicking on the underlined links will take you to the location where you can download and run the installation of the various plug-ins.

-- If you have multiple computers to be used to run Plato activities, it is recommended that you install the plug-ins on all of them ahead of time, so that Learners can log on and access learning activities right away.
+- If you have multiple computers to be used to run Courseware activities, it is recommended that you install the plug-ins on all of them ahead of time, so that Learners can log on and access learning activities right away.

 - If you are installing plug-ins on a Windows workstation, log in as a local workstation administrator so that you have sufficent permissions.

-- Install the latest version of Adobe Reader to view Portable Document Format (PDF) files, including many offline activities used in Plato lessons, reports, learner guides, teacher and curriculum guides.
-Install the Adobe Flash Player to be able to use the management system learner menu, teacher and administrative functions, and most Plato lessons.
+- Install the latest version of Adobe Reader to view Portable Document Format (PDF) files, including many offline activities used in Courseware lessons, reports, learner guides, teacher and curriculum guides.
+Install the Adobe Flash Player to be able to use the management system learner menu, teacher and administrative functions, and most Courseware lessons.

 - If you will be using any of the following titles, download and install both the Adobe Shockwave Player and Plato Xtras plug-ins:

 - Basic Skills for the Real World